PlasmaPower/blog/_posts/2021-01-25-hello-world.md

 ## Plans for this Blog

 So far, this blog is just this post and [the About page](/about).
-I'm not entirely what I'll write about next.
+I'm not entirely sure what I'll write about next.
 I've considered writing about my thoughts on Nano PoW improvements, but that might be better suited for [the Nano Forum](https://forum.nano.org/).
 I've also heard people asking what was going on with the recent Nano spam attack